Buyer UI: Implementation Guide

 1. Installation

-In order to import UI Web-Embeds, start with placing the following of your HTML page:
+In order to import UI Web-Embeds, start with placing the following {`

 This script tag loads the JavaScript code that provides the functionality for implementing UNIPaaS UI Web-Embeds on a webpage.
 When the script is loaded and executed, it will create an object in the memory that contains methods for instantiating and interacting with the UI Web-Embeds.